W 9 - 10:30 AM or by appointment

 Where can I find help?

 My office and office hours are listed at the front of the course policies.
 I am available during that time and by appointment to help you.
 I encourage you to come see early in the quarter even if it is just to talk about the class, about the assignments, or about school in general.
 I may ask you to meet with me when I think a conference would be useful.
+My office is located in the Lewis Annex, Room 206.
+The phone number is (206) 685-1845.

 If you have a registered disability that will require accommodation, please see me immediately.
 If you have a disability and have not yet registered it with Disability Resources for Students in 448 Schmitz Hall, you should do so immediately.
 Please contact DRS at 206-543-8924 (Voice) or 206-543-8925 (V/TTY) or 206-616-8379 (FAX) or via their website.
 I will gladly do my best to provide appropriate accommodation you require.